-SkypeRead is an experimental project designed for remote, cross-border teams that use English as a working language.
+SkypeRead is a global project designed for remote, cross-border teams that use English as a working language.

 The team meets in a Skype group video call and does a read-through of a movie script.
 Each participant plays a number of characters in the movie, and a professional language coach (that’s me!) acts as the moderator.

 The aim is to recreate the emotional elements of a real-life read-through – professional actors often report feeling a “first day at school” mixture of excitement and fear – and to use these for improving English-language communication skills and teamwork.

 It’s one of the early stages in the process of making a movie.
 The actors — together with other key personnel such as directors, writers and producers — sit down around a large table and, very simply, read through the script.
 It’s sometimes called a table read.

 Photo from The Official Selena Gomez Twitter Page – @selenagomez

 I asked Eddie Jemison, the actor best known for his roles in Ocean’s 11, 12 and 13, about the team-building element of read-throughs.
 “I think they’re really helpful,” he said.
 “It makes everyone realize they are all pulling for the same cause.
 It gives the experience shape and purpose.
 Without a read-through everyone is just guessing at how all the parts fit together.
 Plus, it’s fun and every one feels more a part of a team.
 And teamwork is always better than the sum of the work of individuals.”

 Movies use the kind of language you find when you go out of the classroom and into the real world, as I explain below.

 Also, a Hollywood-style read-through can be a highly effective team-building exercise, as the following article highlights.